mannion9/ScalarAdvectionSolver/README.txt

 subroutine has two inputs, a the solution, and r the cell centers.
 These should not be changed.
 The user has freedom to define the function as is desired.
 A series of example initial conditions are contained with the subroutine.

+One can plot the results by simply calling

+python Plot.py

+which will produce an animation.